ASOS/web-toggle-point/packages/features/docs/README.md

 ### `globalFeaturesStoreFactory`

-A "global" features store factory: a thin wrapper around a singleton, this is an extension point for future plugins etc.
+A "global" features store factory: a thin wrapper around a singleton, this is an extension point for future plugins etc.  Each invocation will create a new store, even with a `toggleType` matching a prior invocation.

+It accepts the following parameters:
+- `toggleType`
+  - the type of the toggle, used only for debugging.

 It exports a store with: